Gabito2000/Gabito2000.github.io/README.md

 ## Contact

 Want to get in touch?
-You can reach me at gabrielkryger@example.com or connect with me on LinkedIn.
+You can reach me at gabrielkrygermesa@gmail.com or connect with me on LinkedIn.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.